shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-native-ads-on-ios.md

 - Bodytext
 - A "call to action" button that the user can click to convert

-## List of fields supported in Native
+## Fields supported in Native

-As if version 5.0 of the Mobile SDK, support for native assets is aligned with how native creatives are set up on Console.
+As of version 5.0 of the Mobile SDK, support for native assets is aligned with how native creatives are set up on Console.

-If you are still using Legacy Native in Console, you will need to move to "New" Native for your creatives.
+If you are still using Legacy Native in the application, you will need to move to "New" Native for your creatives.

 The following is a comprehensive list of native assets supported in the